neuronsimulator/nrn/docs/cmake_doc/options.rst

   nrnivmodl by default creates shell script called 'special' which runs nrniv and specifies the argument ``-dll /path/to/libnrnmech.so`` or whatever the name is of the shared library created by nrnivmodl.
   This option forces nrnivmodl to create a binary version of special that can be run, for example, with gdb or valgrind.

+  It is not often needed as nrniv has a ``-dll <path/to/libnrnmech.so>`` option.
+  Also by default, if the current working directory on launch has a folder named ``x86_64`` (or whatever the CPU happens to be), the nrnmech library in that folder will be automatically loaded.

 NRN_ENABLE_INTERNAL_READLINE:BOOL=OFF
 -------------------------------------